It’s well known that diet has the potential to positively impact Hashimoto’s thyroiditis.

 Also, it’s worth pointing out that utilizing the carnivore diet temporarily may allow you to reduce gut inflammation, and promote healing in the intestinal tract, which may allow you to transition to a different type of diet that is more balanced.

 If you are using the diet in this way then you may be able to mitigate any long-term safety issues.

 Finally, another issue worth considering is that of nutrient absorption.

-Consuming a diet which is 98%+ in meats is likely to be low in certain vitamins, including Vitamin C, Vitamin D, Iodine, Magnesium, and potentially others (11).
+Consuming a diet that is 98%+ in meats is likely to be low in certain vitamins, including vitamin C, vitamin D, iodine, magnesium, and potentially many others (11).

 Theoretically, this may lead to a deficiency in these nutrients which may result in unwanted negative symptoms.

 This problem can easily be overcome, however, with the use of a multivitamin or other supplementation.